Java, Programming, Projects

 } finally {

-// Close the file whether the reading was successful or not
+// Close the file whether reading succeeded or not

 try {